LearnWeb3DAO/NFT-Collection/README.md

         // boolean to keep track of when presale started bool public presaleStarted;

-        // timestamp for even presale would end uint256 public presaleEnded;
+        // timestamp for when presale would end uint256 public presaleEnded;

         modifier onlyWhenNotPaused {